IBMIntegration/techjam/src/pages/acelabs/2023_lab2/index.md

 4. Click on Create Server

    ![](images/4_createserver.png)
-5. Click on QuickStart
+5. Click on Quick Start Integration and then click Next

    ![](images/5_quickstart.png)
-6. Select the HellowWorld bar file
+6. Select the HellowWorld bar file from the dropdown selection box and then click Next

    ![](images/6_selectHellow.png)
 7. Click on Next in the Configurations step